huandney/Anki-Insert-Randomized-Lists/README.md

 If you are still having problems, please contact the author of the add-on.

 ## Compatibility

-* The randomization [script](https://github.com/huandney/Anki-Insert-Randomized-Lists/blob/main/template.html) was tested on AnkiDroid, Ankiewb, about Anki desktop from version 2.1.50 it works natively due to the `sessionStorage` implementation, if you are using Anki 2.1.49 or earlier you need to use the [Cookie Monster](https://ankiweb.net/shared/info/1501583548) add-on.
+The randomization [script](https://github.com/huandney/Anki-Insert-Randomized-Lists/blob/main/template.html) and the add-on have been tested across various Anki platforms and versions to ensure maximum compatibility.
+Here are the details:

+- **AnkiWeb and AnkiDroid (tested on the latest versions)**: The randomization script works correctly on these platforms.

+- **Anki Desktop (version 2.1.50 and later)**: The script works natively due to the implementation of `sessionStorage`.

+- **Anki Desktop (version 2.1.49 and earlier)**: For these versions, it is necessary to use the ['Cookie Monster'](https://ankiweb.net/shared/info/1501583548) add-on to ensure the functionality of the randomization script.

+- **AnkiMobile**: The functionality of the script has not been officially tested, but it is likely to work correctly.

-* The add-on has been tested and works apparently on all versions of anki since 2.1.15-2.1.65+.
+- **Add-on Compatibility**: The add-on has been tested and confirmed to work correctly on all Anki versions, from 2.1.15 to 2.1.65 (and later).